-A person who makes a Will is called a testator (male) and testatrix (female).
-When a person dies and leaves a Will, that person’s property – the estate- is distributed according to the wishes of the deceased, as expressed in the Will.
+A person who makes a Will is called a testator (male) or testatrix (female).
+When a person dies and leaves a Will, that person’s property, the estate, is distributed according to the wishes of the deceased, as expressed in the Will.

-If a person dies without leaving a Will, the estate is distributed to the deceased’s relatives in an order fixed by the Administration Act 1903 (WA).
-Such a person is said to have died intestate.
+If a person dies without leaving a Will, the estate is distributed to certain persons in an order fixed by the Administration Act 1903 (WA).
+Such a person is said to have died “intestate”.

 A person who receives a part of a deceased person’s estate is known as a beneficiary.

 Where a person dies intestate, a person (usually a close member of the deceased’s family), upon application, can be appointed by the Court to deal with the intestate’s estate.